 If you are a new School Librarian, perhaps you feel as overwhelmed as I did when I first walked into my School Library.
 Combining my memories as a new teacher, my ideas from library courses, and my innate need for organization, I decided on 3 strategies for a first-time School Librarian: learn everything, listen to everyone, leave things as they are (for awhile).

 I’m a “stuff” person.
 I need to know what I have and where it’s located so I can get it when I need it.
-Thus, my first task upon entering my school library was to learn what was on every shelf and inside every cupboard and drawer.
-Because I knew I wouldn’t remember it all, I used a clipboard of blank paper to draw diagrams.
-I began in the librarian’s office, moved to the circulation desk, then to the workroom, on to adjoining rooms (a video broadcast studio and booth), and then to the main library space.
-It took a couple days, but I now had an extensive set of diagrams about the physical library facility.
-I took the sheets home and recreated library maps—labeled and color-coded—on spreadsheets and I continue to use and modify that same document.
-It was the smartest “first step” I could have taken as a new School Librarian because already I knew:
+Thus, my first task was to learn what was on every shelf and inside every cupboard and drawer in the library.
+I knew I wouldn’t remember it all, so I used a clipboard of blank paper to draw diagrams.
+I began in the librarian’s office, moved to the circulation desk, then to the workroom, on to adjoining rooms, and then to the main library space.
+It took a couple days to compile an extensive set of diagrams about the physical library facility.
+I took the sheets home and created library maps—labeled & color-coded—on spreadsheets, and I continue to use and modify that same document.
+It was the smartest “first step” I could have taken as a new School Librarian because I knew:

-- resource and technology items likely to be checked out by teachers at the start of school (another TO DO checklist task)
+- resource and technology items likely to be checked out by teachers at the start of school – task for TO DO checklist

-- available library supplies for various needs (how the previous librarian had managed the library)
+- available library supplies for various needs – how the previous librarian managed things & what I need to purchase

-- the extent of Fiction, Dewey, and Reference resources in the collection (a guide for where to concentrate my new purchases)
+- the extent of Fiction, Dewey, and Reference resources in the collection – where to focus my new purchases

-- teacher-collaborated library lessons given by the previous librarian (who are “library-friendly” teachers and probable lessons to schedule)
+- collaborated library lessons given by the previous librarian – who are “library-friendly” teachers & probable lesson requests

-- ideas and materials I could use to establish my own teaching and management style (a separate “Possibilities Checklist”!)
+- ideas and materials I could use to establish my own teaching and management style – a “Possibilities” checklist

 My next step was to explore all the files and applications on the librarian computer workstations to see what the previous librarian had done—which extended my knowledge of her management and lessons—and I rearranged files into folders according to my own organizational style.